 Very very rarely do I devote most of the blog to allowing someone else just to speak, but I found this so provocative, so intriguing, from so many levels, that I just have to share it, without much commentary, for it speaks for itself.
-(My thanks to my web developer Daniel DiGriz for bringing it to my attention).
+(My thanks to Mr. DiGriz for bringing it to my attention).

 My interest in this video – which I urge you to watch – is threefold.
 Twelve years ago I lost my youngest sister Jeanie to a malignant glioblastoma, or rather, to a brain hemorrhage caused by the treatment which she took – a radical treatment involving a platinum injection via a catheter directly into the tumor.
 So I have an interest, a personal one, in cancer.
 I am sure all of us do.